cedricbatailler/cedricbatailler.me/content/blog/2022-bike-table/index.md

     5 Nice (06)          342637     6      2.53      2.37 <dbl [2]>
     6 Nantes (44)        306694     3      3.97      3.55 <dbl [2]>

-The same way we need to map the data to a plot beore defining its characteristics, we will need to map our data to the table.
+The same way we need to map the data to a plot before defining its characteristics, we will need to map our data to the table.

 ``` r
 gt_table <- gt(gt_dat)
 ```

-Then, we can use a wide range of function to define our tables.
+Then, we can use a wide range of functions to define our tables.
 First, let's figure out the header part--note that this step could come at the end.
 We will first define a title, and a label spanning over two columns.